Contact Us Today (424) 372-3112

 Perhaps we can file a motion to suppress evidence.
 If the court grants the motion, the evidence will be excluded, and the prosecutor might drop the charges.

-Maybe we can argue that you were unjustly accused, wrongfully arrested, or had insufficient evidence to obtain a conviction.
+We could argue that you were unjustly accused, wrongfully arrested, or had insufficient evidence to obtain a conviction.

-Perhaps we can negotiate with the prosecutor for lesser charges of case dismissal or persuade them prefiling not to file charges in the first place (DA reject).
+Perhaps we can negotiate with the prosecutor for lesser charges of case dismissal or persuade them not to file charges in the first place (DA reject).

 Cron, Israels & Stark is located in Los Angeles County.
 You can contact us for a free case consultation by phone or using the contact form.